-The settings with names of the form database. are for the database backend (currently either RethinkDB or MongoDB).
+The settings with names of the form database. \star are for the database backend (currently either MongoDB or RethinkDB).
 They are:

-- database.backend is either rethinkdb or mongodb. - database.host is the hostname (FQDN) of the backend database. - database.port is self-explanatory. - database . name is a user-chosen name for the database inside RethinkDB or MongoDB, e.g. bigchain. - database.replicaset is only relevant if using MongoDB; it's the name of the MongoDB replica set, e.g. bigchain-rs.
+- database.backend is either mongodb or rethinkdb. - \bullet database.host is the hostname (FQDN) of the backend database.

-- database.connection_timeout is the maximum number of milliseconds that BigchainDB will wait before giving up on one attempt to connect to the database backend.
-Note: At the time of writing, this setting was only used by MongoDB; there was an open issue to make RethinkDB use it as well. - database.max_tries is the maximum number of times that BigchainDB will try to establish a connection with the database backend.
-If 0, then it will try forever.
+- database.port is self-explanatory. - database.name is a user-chosen name for the database inside MongoDB or RethinkDB, e.g. bigchain. - database.replicaset is only relevant if using MongoDB; it's the name of the MongoDB replica set, e.g. bigchain-rs. - database.connection_timeout is the maximum number of milliseconds that BigchainDB will wait before giving up on one attempt to connect to the database backend. - database.max_tries is the maximum number of times that BigchainDB will try to establish a connection with the database backend.
+If 0, then it will try forever. - database.ssl is a flag that determines if BigchainDB connects to the backend database over TLS/SSL or not.
+This can be set to either true or false (the default).
+Note: This parameter is only supported for the MongoDB backend currently. - database.login and database.password are the login and password used to authenticate to the database before performing any operations, specified in plaintext.
+The default values for both are currently null, which means that BigchainDB will not authenticate with the backend database.
+Note: These parameters are only supported for the MongoDB backend currently. - database.ca_cert, database.certfile, database.keyfile and database.crlfile are the paths to the CA, signed certificate, private key and certificate revocation list files respectively.
+Note: These parameters are only supported for the MongoDB backend currently. - database.keyfile_passphrase is the private key decryption passphrase, specified in plaintext.
+Note: This parameter is only supported for the MongoDB backend currently.